-All medical students are required to complete training on practices recommended by the Centers for Disease Control (CDC) for the prevention of blood-borne pathogens as part of the preclerkship curriculum.
+All medical students are required to complete a required online course in BBL9 on practices recommended by the Centers for Disease Control (CDC) for the prevention of blood-borne pathogens as part of the preclerkship curriculum.

-V. Clearance by Student Health Service (Tuberculosis testing, vaccinations) All medical students are required to obtain clearance by the Student Health Service (SHS) (e.g.; periodic physical exams, vaccinations, Tb testing etc.) See: Section Nine: "Health Related Concerns".
+V. Clearance by Student Health Service (Tuberculosis testing, vaccinations)

+All medical students are required to obtain clearance by the Student Health Service (SHS) (e.g.; periodic physical exams, vaccinations, Tb testing etc.)

+See: Section Nine: "Health Related Concerns".